AbelAshine1234/OromiaHinLalaBE/CHECKOUT_API_DOCUMENTATION.md

 - `accomodation`: String, 2-100 characters
 - `has_paid`: Boolean (defaults to false)
 - `passport`: File upload

+### Email Format
+- Must be a valid email format
+- Must be unique across all checkouts

 ### Phone Number Format
 - Must be in international format